wiak0179/wiak0179/README.md

-# 👋 Hi, my name is Cole Akers, nice to meet you!
+# 👋 Hi, my name is Cole Akers.
+Nice to meet you!

 🎓 I’m have a degree in **Applied Computer Science** at CU Boulder, an additional bachelor's in **classics**, and just finished my master's in **Computer Science** at CU.
 My passion lies in creating things — whether that’s training AI models, building web apps, or scripting text-based games.